Compliance

 5. Inventory Record

-NOTE: If the item is received outside of the central receiving location, a property tag & instructions must be sent to the site to ensure it becomes part of the inventory.
+Note: If the item is received outside of the central receiving location, a property tag & instructions must be sent to the site to ensure it becomes part of the inventory.

 • Document the minimum requirements as outlined in the compliance indicator & Funding Terms & Conditions (type, model, serial #, etc…)